Ar-Kareem/SAT_puzzle_solver/README.md

 # SAT Puzzle Solver

 Solve classic logic puzzles automatically in Python.
+This repo solves many popular pencil logic puzzles like Nonograms, Sudoku, Minesweeper, and many more lesser known ones.

 If you happen to have a puzzle similar to the ones below and want to solve it (or see how many potential solutions it has), then this repo is perfect for you